-Stage I Admission (page 18).
+Stage I Admission (page 20).

-Stage II Admission to doctoral student status The applicant must have a Specialist in Education degree or its equivalent (Master of Arts degree plus 45 quarter units), with superior scholarship from an accredited institution; a satisfactory score on the Graduate Record Examination (Advanced in Education) and/or other supplementary examination(s); and a minimum of six quarter units of graduate level coursework in each of the following supporting areas of study, also with superior scholarship in those courses: counselor education, curriculum and instruction, and educational foundations.
+Stage II Admission to doctoral student status The applicant must have a Specialist in Education degree or its equivalent (Master of Arts degree plus 45 quarter units), with superior scholarship from an accredited institution; a satisfactory score on the Graduate Record Examination (Advanced in Education) and/or other supplementary examination(s); and a minimum of six quarter units of graduate level course work in each of the following supporting areas of study, also with superior scholarship in those courses: (educational psychology and counseling), curriculum and instruction, and educational foundations and research.